Iraq orders Kurdish official's arrest

 There was only one serious clash on the outskirts of the city on Monday, which is reported to have left between three and 11 combatants dead.

-Mr Rasul said the territorial losses represented a "new Anfal for Kurdistan" - a reference to the campaign of genocide against Iraqi Kurds by Saddam Hussein's regime in 1987 and 1988.
+Mr Rasul said the territorial losses represented a "new Anfal for Kurdistan" - a reference to a campaign of genocide against Iraqi Kurds by Saddam Hussein.

 On Thursday, a spokesman for the Supreme Judicial Council said a court in Baghdad had issued an arrest warrant for Mr Rasul in connection with the statement.